Approved Institutions | Courses Acceptable/Not Acceptable | Course Equivalency System | Transfer Credits Process | Our Coordinates

-You are granted transfer credits for coursework satisfactorily completed elsewhere according to the regulations and procedures approved by the Faculty of Science as outlined below.
+You are granted transfer credits for coursework satisfactorily completed at another University according to the regulations and procedures approved by the Faculty of Science as outlined below.

 Transfer credits are accepted from institutions that meet the following criteria:

-1. The host university is accredited by a college board or a government ministry.
+1. The host university is accredited by a college board, or a degree granting institution.

 2. The host university offers a three or four year bachelor's degree or equivalent which is similar to a McGill Faculty of Science or Bachelor of Arts and Science degree.

-4. For a list of institutions already approved for transfer credit, please refer to: list_of_approved_host-universities.
+4. For a list of institutions already approved for transfer credit, please refer to: List of Approved Universities.

 IMPORTANT NOTE: Failure to have your host university/institution pre-approved by SOUSA may result in NOT receiving transfer credits for courses taken elsewhere.
 Approval by a department or program adviser outside of Science should be considered as a recommendation only and not as the final decision.
 The final decision for approval is made only by SOUSA.

 Courses accepted for transfer credits must meet the following criteria:

 1. Have academic content and be comparable in content and in method of evaluation to McGill courses that Bachelor of Science and Bachelor of Arts and Science students are allowed to take for credit at McGill.